 Spa dates aren't only for lovers.

-Get spoiled with your best gal pals, or plan a soothing outing suited for even the manliest of bromances.
+Get spoiled with your best gal pals or plan a chill outing for even the manliest of bromances.
 Whether you're looking for some unique one on one time, an affordable option, or a group bash—think birthday parties and bridal showers—these are the best spas in the Bay Area for getting R&R with friends.